-Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Feb 17 Recommended beginning date for preliminary work on appointment of election judges.
-City Secretary 4.08 75 th Feb 17 Recommended last day to POST 72 HOUR NOTICE OF DRAWING for order of names on ballot.
+Date Action By or With Whom Taken Manual Ref. § Column 5 Feb 15 Recommended last day to POST 72 HOUR NOTICE OF DRAWING for order of names on ballot.
 Must be posted at least 72 hours preceding the time of the drawing.
-City Secretary 8.06 75 th NOTE: Feb 17 is Presidents' Day, a state holiday.
+City Secretary 8.06 75 th NOTE: Feb 15 is Presidents' Day, a state holiday.
 If the city is open for business, these recommended actions may be taken.
-Tue Feb 18 LAST DAY FOR A WRITE-IN CANDIDATE to declare candidacy in the GENERAL election.
-City Secretary 11.10 74 th Wed Feb 19 If no candidate has an opponent in an election considered to be a separate election, deliver the certification of unopposed candidates to the city council.
-City Secretary 10.23 73 rd Feb 19 New Law (HB 1067): LAST DAY FOR FILING APPLICATION FOR PLACE ON THE BALLOT, IF a candidate died after February 11 but on or before the filing deadline, and the City Secretary chose to remove the candidate's name from the ballot (see Feb 14 entry).
-City Secretary 73 rd (5 th day after filing deadline Thur Feb 20-24 Recommended period to CONDUCT DRAWING FOR ORDER OF NAMES ON BALLOT.
+Tue Feb 16 LAST DAY FOR A WRITE-IN CANDIDATE to declare candidacy in the GENERAL election.
+City Secretary 11.10 74 th Wed Feb 17 If no candidate has an opponent in an election considered to be a separate election, deliver the certification of unopposed candidates to the city council.
+City Secretary 10.23 73 rd Feb 17 LAST DAY FOR FILING APPLICATION FOR PLACE ON THE BALLOT, If a candidate died after February 11 but on or before the filing deadline, and the City Secretary chose to remove the candidate's name from the ballot (see Feb 12 entry).
+City Secretary 11.05(b) 73 rd (5 th day after filing deadline) Feb 18-22 Recommended period to CONDUCT DRAWING FOR ORDER OF NAMES ON BALLOT.
 Prepare ballot format and send it to printer.
-City Secretary 8.06 72 nd thru 68 th Fri Feb 21 LAST DAY for a ballot candidate in general election to withdraw and have name omitted from the ballot (withdrawal request must be received by 5 p.m.).
-EXCEPTION: A withdrawal submitted after this date is valid if it is submitted before the ballots are prepared AND (New Law - HB 4129) if the public notice of the logic and accuracy test has not been published.
-(See Feb 19 entry).
-City Secretary 8.05(b) 11.22(b) 71 st Feb 21 LAST DAY for a write-in candidate to withdraw in general election and have name omitted from write-in list.
+City Secretary 8.06 72 nd thru 68 th Fri Feb 19 LAST DAY for a ballot candidate in general election to withdraw and have name omitted from the ballot (withdrawal request must be received by 5 p.m.).
+EXCEPTION: A withdrawal submitted after this date is valid if it is submitted before the ballots are prepared AND if the public notice of the logic and accuracy test has not been published.
+City Secretary 8.05(b) 11.22(b) 71 st Feb 19 LAST DAY for a write-in candidate to withdraw in general election and have name omitted from write-in list.
 The statute does not state a time, but the SOS considers 5 p.m. the deadline.
-City Secretary 11.22(b) 71 st Feb 21 LAST DAY that a declaration of ineligibility causes omission of candidate's name from ballot in the general election.
+City Secretary 11.22(b) 71 st Fri Feb 19 LAST DAY that a declaration of ineligibility causes omission of candidate's name from ballot in the general election.
 City secretary's office should stay open until 5 p.m.
-City Secretary 11.23 11.24 71 st Sat Feb 22 LAST DAY to order a SPECIAL ELECTION to fill a vacancy so that the filing deadline will be the 62 nd day before election day.
+City Secretary 11.23 11.24 71 st Sat Feb 20 LAST DAY to order a SPECIAL ELECTION to fill a vacancy so that the filing deadline will be the 62 nd day before election day.
 This date remains on Sat because it is not the last day to order a special election.
-City Council City Secretary 13.06 70 th
+City Council City Secretary 13.06 70 th Mon Feb 22 LAST DAY to withdraw from GENERAL election IF filing deadline was extended due to removal of deceased candidate's name from the ballot.
+EXCEPTION: A withdrawal submitted after this date is valid if it is submitted before the ballots are prepared AND if the public notice of the logic and accuracy test has not been published.
+City Secretary 11.05(b) 68 th